anannyasaha/Task-Management-app/ReadMeInstructions.txt

 MARTIN:
--Events: (not yet finished) will be for things that you intend to plan for past the current day.
+-Events: for things that you intend to plan for past the current day.
 Will include details such
 		 as time, location, links, text details...
 ->Tap the + button to add an event
 ->Fill out the form